 St. Mary's County

 Planning has a long history of creating M&Gs to assist jurisdictions with their needs, particularly in response to new legislative requirements (see inset below).
 The new Housing M&G builds upon this legacy and creates similar resources and guidance in response to House Bill (HB) 1045 (2019).
 Planning believes that state guidance can help Maryland’s communities meet the requirements of state law and address local housing objectives.
 While a housing element is now included as a mandatory element for comprehensive plans, and the new HB 1045 (2019) legislation provides specific definitions and requirements for low income and workforce housing, the format and strategies should be generated locally.
-HB 1045 (2019) does not require jurisdictions to develop a housing element by, or immediately after the June 1, 2020 effective date.
-However, as part of the next comprehensive plan update a housing element must be included.
+HB 1045 (2019) requires jurisdictions with planning and zoning authority to include a housing element as part of its next 10-year cycle comprehensive plan update.

 The resources in this M&G are intended to help local planners and other staff customize a planning process based on the characteristics of their communities and should not be interpreted as the expected approach.
 Finally, while HB 1045 (2019) focuses on affordable housing, specifically low-income and workforce housing and a needs analysis of each, Planning is developing tools and guidance to address topics spanning the broad range of housing topics.

 Note: In this M&G, the term “affordable housing” will often be used and includes both workforce and low-income housing as defined in HB 1045 (2019).

 The Housing M&G is organized into four categories: Housing Planning, Housing Data, Housing Practices, and Housing Resources.

 - Housing Planning: This section outlines the requirements and definitions of HB 1045 (2019), discusses the importance of housing planning generally, and provides sample questionnaires with which jurisdictions can carry on a dialogue about affordable housing in their local communities.